 The band ABBA may be Sweden’s best-known export to the U.S., but another Swedish export—“plogging”—has also been gaining in popularity among Americans who are tired of seeing litter every time they go out for a walk, run, or bike ride.

 Plogging is a mash-up of jogging and the Swedish term “plocka upp,” which means "pick up."
 The idea boils down to picking up litter while you jog.
 Other variations include “plalking” (walking while picking up litter) and “pliking” (biking and litter cleanup).

-Plogging not only helps keep your community litter free, it’s good for your health.
+Plogging not only helps keep your community litter-free, but is also good for your health.
 Think squats while jogging.
 According to the Swedish-based fitness app Lifesum, thirty minutes of plogging will burn 288 calories for the average person, compared with 235 calories burned by jogging alone.
 Lifesum even includes plogging as a trackable exercise on its app.

-Plogging and plalking enable anyone to create a cleaner, greener and litter-free community.
+Plogging and plalking enable anyone to create a cleaner, greener, and litter-free community.
 All you need is comfortable footwear and a bag for trash.
-If you have back pain issues, we recommend purchasing an EZ Grabber tool or something similar.
-These tools make it easy to clean up hard to reach litter within shrubs or brush.
+If you have back pain issues, we recommend using a litter-grabber tool.
+These tools make it easy to clean up hard-to-reach litter embedded in shrubs or brush.

 Massachusetts Plogging Groups

 Take Your Bike Rides to a Higher Level by Pliking

 Pliking is a bit more complicated than plogging and plalking and requires some skills.
 Peter Walter of Falmouth has been cleaning the Shining Sea Bike Path for the past 20 years.
 As you can see in the photo here, Peter's bike is fully equipped with bins for trash and recyclables.
 He also uses a trash-grabber tool so that he does not have to dismount from his bike to collect litter.